scorpinxia/mysql-operator/README.md

 The project is designed to implement a K8s Operator with as few tools as possible and understand the K8s Operator core logic.

-# How to write an Operator
+# How to write an MySQL Operator

 1. Write CRD and register CR with kube-apiserver: [crd.yaml](./yaml/crd.yaml)
 2. Write resource definitions through code: